firehawkvfx/firehawk/README.md

 # Open Firehawk

 Open Firehawk is an environment to create an on demand render farm for VFX with infrastructure as code.
 It uses Terraform to orchestrate resources, Ansible to configure resources, and Vagrant (with Virtualbox) as a VM container for these tools to run within.
 A Linux or Mac OS host for the VM's is recommended at this time.
 Terraform is able to interface with many cloud providers, current base implementation is with AWS.
+It does use resources that have costs for their use, the types of resources chosen are based off the ones that were most cost effective for my use case.
+PR's for other resource options are welcome!

 ## Intro

-There are steps you can follow for replication of Firehawk in another environment.
+We document steps you can follow for replication of Firehawk in another environment.

 Some of this documentation will share what you will need to learn if you are a TD / Pipeline TD new to running cloud resources.
 I’d recommend learning Terraform and Ansible.
-I recommend just passively putting these tutorials on without necesarily following the steps to just expose yourself to the concepts and get an overview.
+I recommend passively putting these tutorials on without necesarily following the steps to just expose yourself to the concepts and get an overview.
 Going through the steps yourself is better.

 These are some good paid video courses to try which I have taken on my own learning path-